 “There’s only four answers if you get really, really strung out—you die, or you go into a mental institution, or you go to prison, or you quit.” – The Observer

-When it comes to rock and roll legends, only a few names can claim the same league as David Crosby.
-The Rock and Roll Hall of Famer and founding member of all-time-great rock bands The Byrds and Crosby, Stills & Nash is one of the most revered singer-songwriters of the 20th century.
+When it comes to rock and roll legends, only a few names can claim the same league as David Crosby, who died at the age of 81 on January 19, 2023.
+Crosby experienced a hard charging rock and roll lifestyle that came at a price.
+After decades of drug use, he got a liver transplant in 1994, heart surgery in his 70s and survived diabetes and hepatitis C. The Rock and Roll Hall of Famer and founding member of all-time-great rock bands The Byrds and Crosby, Stills & Nash is one of the most revered singer-songwriters of the 20th century.
 And as is true with most famous rockstars, a combination of big egos and hard drugs threatened to derail Crosby’s career at the height of his success.

 David Crosby’s story begins in sunny Los Angeles where he was born August 14th, 1941, son of cinematographer Floyd Crosby and Aliph Van Cortlandt Whitehead (a descendent of the prominent Van Cortlandt family).
 At a young age, Crosby developed an interest in the arts and studied drama at the Santa Barbara City College.
 However, his aspirations to become an actor were soon replaced by even bigger aspirations to become a musician.